GoogleCloudPlatform/community/tutorials/catchpoint-to-google-cloud/catchpoint-to-grafana.md

 This tutorial and its companion tutorial provide two methods of ingesting and visualizing data from Catchpoint within Google Cloud:

 - This tutorial shows you how to deliver data to Grafana for visualization and analysis.
-- The [companion tutorial](https://cloud.google.com/community/tutorials/catchpoint-to-google-cloud/catchpoint-to-grafana) shows you how to set up a pipeline that ingests data captured by Catchpoint into Cloud Monitoring and use Metrics Explorer for visualization and analysis.
+- The [companion tutorial](https://cloud.google.com/community/tutorials/catchpoint-to-google-cloud/catchpoint-to-cloud-monitoring) shows you how to set up a
+  pipeline that ingests data captured by Catchpoint into Cloud Monitoring and use Metrics Explorer for visualization and analysis.

 This tutorial uses Node.js, the Cloud Console, and `gcloud` commands on the Cloud SDK command line.

-The fully configured data pipeline from Catchpoint to Grafana works as follows:
+The fully configured data pipeline from Catchpoint to Grafana is illustrated in the following diagram:

 ![integration pipeline](https://storage.googleapis.com/gcp-community/tutorials/catchpoint/integration-pipeline.png)